tectalic/cpt-editor/readme.txt

 1. The interface for editing a Custom Post Type

 == Changelog ==

+= 1.6.1 =
+* Mark compatibility with WordPress version 6.5.

 = 1.6.0 =
 * Minimum required WordPress version updated to 6.0.